dart-lang/language/working/2364 - primary constructors/feature-specification.md

 contain a `<declaringParameterList>`.

-*It is an error to have a declaring constructor in the class body, but no declaring parameter list, neither in the header nor in the body.
-Note that constant constructors are included because a `<constantConstructorSignature>` contains a `<constructorSignature>`.*
+*It is an error to have a declaring constructor in the class body, but no declaring parameter list, neither in the header nor in the body.*

-A compile-time error occurs if _D_ includes a `<classNamePart>` beginning with `const`, and the body of _D_ contains a `<constructorSignature>` beginning with `this` which is not part of a `<constantConstructorSignature>`, and vice versa.
+A compile-time error occurs if a `<constantConstructorSignature>` starts with `const this` and no `<declaringParameterList>` is present.

-*That is, it is an error for the header to contain `const` if there is a declaring constructor in the body as well, and it does not contain `const`;
-and it is an error for the header to not contain `const` if there is a declaring constructor in the body as well, and it does contain `const`.
-They must agree.
-Finally, it is of course allowed to omit `const` in both locations.
-In this case the constructor is not constant.*
+*In this case the class has a declaring header constructor.
+The keyword `const` can then be specified in the class header, but only there.
+The rationale is that when the class header contains any parts of a declaring constructor, the class header must be the location where all parts of the signature of that constructor is specified.*

 *The meaning of a declaring constructor is defined in terms of rewriting it to a body constructor (a regular one, not declaring) and zero or more